 Creating an XML invoice is a simple process that you can do using any text editor or word processor.
 The following steps outline how to create an XML invoice:

-1. Start by creating a new document and saving it as an XML file using software such as Notepad or Word.
+- Start by creating a new document and saving it as an XML file using a text editor such as Notepad or Word.

 Most businesses are adopting hybrid invoicing formats such as ZUGFeRD/Factur-X. Therefore, you may find it easier to send your invoices through a service provider who converts your invoice into the recipient’s desired format.